mojombo/rakegem/README.md

 It is important that you use the constant `VERSION` and that it appear on a line by itself.

+# UPDATING THE VERSION

+In order to make a new release, you'll want to update the version.
+With RakeGem, you only need to do that in the `lib/NAME.rb` file.
+Everything else will use this find the canonical version of the library.

 # TASKS

 RakeGem provides three rake tasks: